What is a blog (and how do you get started)?

 A note about blog platforms

 If you already have a website, you’ll want to check to see if it includes a blog feature — many do.
-If you built your website using GoDaddy Website Builder, refer to this post for instructions on activating its blog feature.
+If you built your website with GoDaddy, refer to this post for instructions on activating its blog feature.

 If your website builder doesn’t come with a blog feature, there are a variety of blog-building platforms to choose from.
 The most popular by far is WordPress.
 Get step-by-step instructions on working with WordPress in this post.